Vibrant and Warm Destination

 Ciro's Speakeasy & Supper Club , 2109 Bayshore Blvd., is not a circa-1925 speakeasy in name only.
 Before you even step inside, you must know the secret password, which you'll get when you make a reservation; phone (813) 251-0022.
 Get in the mood by donning a fedora or flapper dress (not required, but it adds to the fun).
 Knock on the front door and give the password to the gent through the little window, and you're in.
 Take a seat at the bar and order a made-from-scratch Old-Fashioned or an absinthe cocktail, expertly prepared by a bartender in Prohibition-era garb (modern-day drinks also are available, but why not keep the theme going?).
 Jazz music plays in the background, and guests can sit in a private booth behind a curtain.
 The only thing this place is missing is a dance floor on which you can kick up your heels dancing the Charleston.

-Performing ArtsTampa's spectrum of performing arts encompasses blockbuster Broadway musicals, symphony and chamber music concerts, children's shows and holiday spectaculars.
+Tampa Performing ArtsTampa's spectrum of performing arts encompasses blockbuster Broadway musicals, symphony and chamber music concerts, children's shows and holiday spectaculars.
 Its keystone is the 335,000-square-foot David A. Straz, Jr. Center for the Performing Arts, the largest facility of its kind south of Washington, D.C.'s Kennedy Center.
-On the east bank of the Hillsborough River in downtown, the center plays host to a great variety of cultural events at its venues: the 2,610-seat Carol Morsani Hall; 1,042-seat Ferguson Hall; 268-seat Jaeb Theater; and 130-seat Shimberg Playhouse.
-Phone (813) 229-7827 or (800) 955-1045 for schedule and ticket information regarding each of these venues.
+On the east bank of the Hillsborough River in downtown, the center plays host to a great variety of cultural things to do at its venues: the 2,610-seat Carol Morsani Hall; 1,042-seat Ferguson Hall; 268-seat Jaeb Theater; and 130-seat Shimberg Playhouse.
+Phone (813) 229-7827 or (800) 955-1045 for schedule, ticket information and group travel accomodations regarding each of these venues.

-Be sure to grab a free copy of Creative Loafing, or the Tampa Bay Times, which are available throughout the city.
-The publications are filled with local news features; sections on restaurants, theater, film and music; and listings of upcoming events.
+To learn about all the great things to do this weekend, grab a free copy of Creative Loafing, or the Tampa Bay Times, which are available throughout the city.
+The publications are filled with local news features; sections on where to eat, theater, film and music; and listings of upcoming events.

-FilmDowntown's 1,500-seat Tampa Theatre, a restored 1926 movie palace at 711 N. Franklin St., is a great spot to catch foreign films, cult movies, Hollywood classics and occasional concerts.
+FilmDowntown's 1,500-seat Tampa Theatre, a restored 1926 movie palace at 711 N. Franklin St., is a great spot to catch foreign films, cult movies, Hollywood classics and occasional concerts, especially if you're looking for unique things to do as a couple.
 Tours of the historic building also are offered; phone (813) 274-8981.

 Works for voice are presented by the Master Chorale of Tampa Bay, (813) 974-7726 and Tampa Oratorio Singers, (813) 666-5942.
 Performance locations vary.